nst/STTwitter/README.md

 + (TwitterTextEntity*)repliedScreenNameInText:(NSString*)text;
 ```

+##### Logout

+The correct approach to logout a user is setint the `STTwitterAPI` instance to nil.

+You'll create a new one at the next login.

 ##### Boolean Parameters

 There are a lot of optional parameters in Twitter API.
 In STTwitter, you can ignore such parameters by passing `nil`.
 Regarding boolean parameters, STTwitter can't just use Objective-C `YES` and `NO` because `NO` has the same value as `nil` (zero).
 So boolean parameters are wrapped into `NSNumber` objects, which are pretty easy to use with boolean values thanks to Objective-C literals.
 So, with STTwitter, you will assign an optional parameter of Twitter API either as `@(YES)`, `@(NO)` or `nil`.